St. Louis, MO

 A more detailed explanation of personal injury liability can be found here.

-In the case of trucking accidents, liability is not always limited to the driver.
+In the case of trucking accident lawsuits, liability is not always limited to the driver.
 It is important to involve an experienced truck accident lawyer in your determination of who to sue in your truck driving lawsuit before you make a legal error.
 The trucking company, employers, and insurance providers can be held liable for damages as well.

 Truck drivers can operate as either independent contractors, full-time employees operating for multiple companies, or full-time employees operating for a single company.